vonglasow/atoum-documentation/source/en/asserters/hash.inc.rst

 =======================

 .. hint::
-   ``isEqualToContentsOfFile`` est une méthode héritée de l'asserter ``string``.
+   ``isEqualToContentsOfFile`` is a method inherited from the ``string`` asserter.
-   Pour plus d'informations, reportez-vous à la documentation de :ref:`string::isEqualToContentsOfFile <string-is-equal-to-contents-of-file>`
+   For more information, refer to the documentation of :ref:`string::isEqualToContentsOfFile <string-is-equal-to-contents-of-file>`

 .. _hash-is-identical-to: